Accessing a device's camera and microphone with JavaScript

 );

-To summarize it, we first assign the constraints, indicating that we are only interested in the video and not the audio:
+To summarize, first we assign the constraints, indicating that we are only interested in video and not audio:

-If no errors occurred, we will assign the data stream returned in the LocalMediaStream object to a video tag:
+If no error occurred, we will assign the data stream returned in the LocalMediaStream object to a video tag:

 // successCallback